 New Tesla Roadster 2022: specs and on-sale date

-A raft of upcoming projects for Tesla means the company's new Roadster model now won't arrive until 2022 at the earliest
+A raft of upcoming projects for Tesla means the company's new Roadster model now won't go into production until 2022

-The new Tesla Roadster, first unveiled in late 2017 alongside the Tesla Semi truck, now looks unlikely to be on sale before 2022, according to Tesla founder Elon Musk.
+The new Tesla Roadster, first unveiled in late 2017 alongside the Tesla Semi truck, won't be on sale before 2022, according to Tesla founder Elon Musk.
 Musk confirmed on his Twitter account that production starts "next year", while also confirming that development will be completed this year with a "candidate design drivable late summer".

 A long list of other projects for the US firm are said to be pushing back the start of production for the sports car.
 These include beginning production of the Model Y, the construction of a factory in Berlin, Germany, and production plans for both the Semi and the Cybertruck pickup – both of which can be expected to sell in much greater numbers than the Roadster, as well be more profitable.

 Speaking to the Joe Rogan Experience podcast, Musk described the Roadster as "the dessert" to follow all of those projects.
 At the time of the Roadster's launch, Musk said it was set to "give a hardcore smackdown to gasoline cars" by becoming the fastest-accelerating production car in the world.

 Claimed performance figures for the car include a sprint from 0-62mph in 1.9 seconds and 0-100mph in 4.2 seconds.
 To put that into perspective, it's getting to 100mph quicker than a BMW M4 can get to 62mph.

 And that’s just the ‘basic’ model; Musk has already indicated that there could be a version with even greater performance.
 Charging details have yet to be revealed, although it seems likely that the Roadster will feature the CCS compatibility and 200kW rapid-charging available on the Model 3.